-Purchase a 7-day Metro card (which can be used for buses as well) for $32.
-It will soon pay for itself – it’s $2.75 for one journey.
+Purchase a 7-day Metro card (which can be used for buses as well).
+It will soon pay for itself.
 You’ll need pay a new card fee of $1 first at any subway station.
 Using the Metro means you’ll miss the inevitable traffic jams and you can quickly get all over Manhattan.
 Lines mainly seem to run north to south, so you might need to change a few times to get to your destination.

 New York taxis do not come with child seats.
 Try a company such as Legends Limousine which impressively have all types of seats available.
 Ideal for transfer from the airport.